harperreed/hdarrrr/README.md

 - Image loading and saving in PNG and JPEG formats.
 - HDR image creation using a custom `HDRProcessor`.
 - Tone mapping implementation with a Reinhard tone mapper.
+- Exposure fusion implementation using the Mertens-Kautz-Van Reeth (MKVR) algorithm.
 - Unit tests to ensure functionality across various components.

 ### Contributing: